Brainsmatics/HiNeuron/README.md

 Data and code availability are publicly available as of the date of publication.
 If you use this dataset for your research, please cite our paper 《Data-driven Tangled Filament Recognition in Digital Neuron Reconstruction》.
 Any additional information required to reanalyze the data reported in this paper is available from the lead contact upon request.

+The HiNeuron event has been deposited in Zenodo under http://doi.org/10.5281/zenodo.10260457 and is publicly available as of the date of publication.